June 16-24, 2018 – Driftless, WI

 Grant is the Founder of VersaLand and known in some circles as the “Mad Scientist of Permaculture”.
 As a farmer-hacker-artist, Grant develops new tols and techniques for creating and managing agroecosystems, including GPS Keyline technology, custom tree planters, and electric tractors.
 Leveraging a background in agricultural and commercial land management and brokerage, Grant will share innovative ways to gain land access, design a diverse farm, and create a broadacre permaculture farm that yields abundant rewards.

-Maureen is the Mastodon Valley head gardener, chef, and accountant.
-She will share insights on transitioning from city life to farm life, and raising a family in an off-road, off-grid homestead.
+Maureen is the Mastodon Valley head gardener, chef, herbalist and accountant.
 She’ll explain how to keep good records, file taxes, and best practices for farm accounting.
-She’ll also be growing all the veggies and preparing all the course meals.
+She’ll also be sharing tips and techniques on holistic care for human and animal health.

 A non-refundable deposit of $300 is necessary to secure your spot for the course.
-Tuition for the 2018 course costs $1600 and covers:
+Tuition for the 2018 course is $1600 and includes:

 - 8 full days of classroom and hands-on learning and experience